brefer Svelte Themes

 npm install -D brefer

-For PNPM and YARN, just replace npm install with pnpm add or yarn add in the command above.
+For PNPM and YARN, just replace npm install with pnpm add or yarn add in the commands above.

 Warning!
-Brefer is not yet ready for production (as if Svelte 5 was).
-Expect bugs and a lot of breakings changes, as the syntax is not yet entirely decided.
+Brefer is not yet ready for production (well, Svelte 5 neither).
+Expect bugs and breaking changes, as the syntax is not yet entirely decided.

 Usage